 - Does anything make your symptoms worse?

-- Frequently asked questions.
-Gynecologic problems FAQ075.
-Ovarian cysts.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Ovarian-Cysts.
-Accessed May 2, 2017.
+- FAQs: Ovarian cysts.
+American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/ovarian-cysts.
+Accessed April 9, 2022.

 - Ovarian cysts.
 Office on Women's Health. https://www.womenshealth.gov/a-z-topics/ovarian-cysts.
 Accessed April 9, 2022.

 - Muto MG.
 Approach to the patient with an adnexal mass. https://www.uptodate.com/contents/search.
 Accessed April 9, 2022.

 - Sharp HT.
 Evaluation and management of ruptured ovarian cyst. https://www.uptodate.com/contents/search.
 Accessed April 9, 2022.

 - Hochberg L, et al. Types of adnexal masses. https://www.uptodate.com/contents/search.
 Accessed April 9, 2022.

 - American College of Obstetricians and Gynecologists.
 Practice Bulletin No. 174: Evaluation and management of adnexal masses.
 Obstetrics & Gynecology.
 2016; doi:10.1097/AOG.0000000000001768.

 - Burnett TL (expert opinion).
 Mayo Clinic.
 April 15, 2022.